Dental Crown: Cost, Procedure, Types

 This process may or may not require numbing.
 And you shouldn’t have pain.
 However, you may experience some post-operative tooth and gum sensitivity for several weeks in the area worked on.

-Caring for crowns vs. Caring for teeth
+Caring for crowns vs. caring for teeth

 Teeth, unlike crowns, are made of living organic material.
 They: